Vonage/vbc-developer/_tutorials/en/delete-call-recording-by-date/get-call-recordings.md

     You may also pass in `start:lte` which would return records less than the given date.

-3. Once you get a list of call recordings, you will loop though each recording and get the duration of the call so you can determine which recordings should be deleted.
+3. Once you get a list of call recordings, you will loop though each recording and delete them.

     > Before doing this, make sure you have a backup of the recordings.
 Refer to the [Saving call recordings to Amazon S3](/tutorials/save-call-recording-s3) tutorial to save recordings to an Amazon S3 bucket.

-For the purposes of this tutorial, you will create a function to delete the call recordings with durations less than or equal to 30 seconds in the next step.
+For the purposes of this tutorial, you will create a function to delete the call recordings by their recording IDs in the next step.